tfeldmann/MazeGen/README.md

 #Maze Generator

 A fast and small maze generator which uses a growing tree algorithm.
+Every part of the maze is connected.

 Written in Processing.